 In reality this ' renewable energy community' is running

-on generators most the time burning lots of petrol and diesel, pumping
+on generators most the time burning lots of petrol and diesel, nearly

-three million litres of fuel is trucked up every year.
-You will see
+three million litres of fuel is trucked up every year which pumps 70

-it would be much better for the environment to have one big generator
+or business, it would be much better for the environment to have one

-in a central location with a distribution network like every remote
+big generator in a central location with a distribution network like

-Aboriginal community around the country has.
-Even the greenies agree
+every remote Aboriginal community around the country has.
+Even the greenies

 Generators are polluting and can be dangerous too; accidents have happened